FuzzySecurity/Fermion/README.md

 ## How to get Fermion?

-You can run Fermion from source downloading the repo and then issuing the following commands from a command prompt.
+You can run Fermion from source by downloading the repo and then issuing the following commands from a command prompt.

 ```
 set npm_config_runtime=electron